mqttjs/mqtt-worker/CONTRIBUTING.md

-# mqttWorker is an OPEN Open Source Project
+# mqtt-worker is an OPEN Open Source Project

 -----------------------------------------